jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 This is a simple example of how you run native code.
 You have to postMessage from the web process over to the main process, stringify and parse your data across the bridge, then run your native code.

-Sending back a response is even more complicated and not worth going into here.
-But let me just tell you, it's not fun.
+Sending back a response is even more complicated.
+You can implement a Response Stream using Message Channels.
+But that's a whole complex thing for what should just be calling a function.
 -->

 ---